AppMinistry/gojava/README.md

 	-s string
 	    Additional path to scan for Java source code.
 These files will be compiled and included in the final jar.
+	-p string
+		Optional package name to use instead of the default go.
 	-v  Verbose output.
 ```